 Thailand - Oman trade and economic relationship

 Thailand's Ministry of Commerce has actively pursued the growth of its exports, with the latest discussions featuring Ambassador Issa bin Abdullah Al-Alawi of Oman showcasing promising developments.
 Recognizing Oman as a strategic gateway to the Middle East, the exchange relationship between Thailand and Oman has seen a remarkable increase, accomplishing 52 billion baht in the first ten months of the year, a noteworthy 110% increase.
 Key sectors contributing to this surge encompass automotive, rubber, and fruit exports.
 The talks have also highlighted proactive initiatives, including the expedited approval of Thailand's Halal label for food products, ongoing agreements with Thailand's Rubber Authority, and focused trade endeavors, including extended imports of high-quality rice, air conditioners, refrigerators, canned goods, and fruits.
-These improvements underscore a reinforced bilateral partnership, with a focal point on sustained increase and mutual participation in exchange occasions in 2022, emphasizing the escalating importance of Thailand-Oman trade relations.
+These improvements underscore a reinforced bilateral partnership, with a focal point on sustained increase and mutual participation in exchange occasions between the two countries.
+Thailand Exports to Oman was US$460.67 Million during 2022, according to the United Nations COMTRADE database on international trade.

 Your Next Step with Siam Shipping